 Isn’t it interesting then, that many doctors claim that zinc and hydroxychloroquine is an effective treatment for covid-19?
 I think zinc is the main healer in the equation, and doubt that hydroxychloroquine is even needed or helpful.

 In addition, anything that damages the olfactory nerve can cause a loss of taste and smell.
 This, too, can be caused by a wide-range of air pollutants due to the olfactory receptor neurons’ unprotected position in the nasal cavity.

 If there is a new illness called covid-19, perhaps it is due to the introduction of a new chemical, or the increased use of an existing chemical.
 Maybe Amazon started using a new pesticide in their warehouses, and their packages contain residues.
 Maybe certain masks contain a chemical that lowers zinc or damages the olfactory nerve.
+Considering that covid-19 appears to have been a planned event (e.g. Event 201, Fauci prophesying a “pandemic” during the end of the Trump presidency), intentional poisoning of the supply chain with toxic chemicals or metals is not implausible, either.
 There are thousands of possibilities.
 The least likely, in my view, is a new virus that “jumped” from a bat to humans.

 What are your thoughts?

 Hair analysis is one of the best tests to assess levels of zinc and other vital minerals.
-It can also reveal toxic metals that interfere with various bodily functions, and much more.
+It can also reveal toxic metals (such as cadmium) and others that interfere with various bodily functions, and much more.
 To order a hair analysis today, click here.